Additi Gupta & Kabir Chopra’s Wedding: Meet The Bride Squad! (PICS)

 Post Wedding Party!

-Looks like post wedding, there was another party, as Lalit was seen singing, while the guests and Ritti was seen dancing!
+Looks like there was another party after the wedding, as Lalit was seen singing, while the guests and Ritti was seen dancing!
 Jeena shared a couple of videos from the party.
 She captioned one of the videos as, "When Jatin Ji is in the house!"

 Ritti Chopra Burns The Dance Floor